-DevOps Research and Assessment (DORA), founded by Dr. Nicole Forsgren, Jez Humble, and Gene Kim, conducts research into understanding high performance in the context of software development and the factors that predict it.
-DORA's research over the last four years and over 23,000 data points serves as the basis for a set of evidence-based tools for evaluating and benchmarking technology organizations.
-Are you evaluating your own technology transformation?
-We offer assessments directly to organizations.
-Request a demo at sales@devops-research.com
+DevOps Research and Assessment (DORA) was founded by Dr. Nicole Forsgren, Jez Humble, and Gene Kim to conduct research into understanding high performance in the context of software development and the factors that predict this high performance.
+In 2018, DORA was acquired by Google.
+As part of Google Cloud, DORA continues to create delightful experiences for developers and operators through data-driven insights.
+Additionally, DORA's research over the last six years with more than 31,000 professionals serves as the basis for a set of evidence-based tools for evaluating and benchmarking technology organizations.